Chirag-ahir/SFC-Preparation/README.md

 You can use up to five active duplicate rules per object.

 What is field history tracking?<br>
 Field History Tracking is a feature that allows users to track changes to field values.
-It records the date and time of a change, the user who made the change, and the old and new values.
+It records the date and time of a change, the user who made the change, and the old and new values.<br>
--
+- You can track upto 20 fields per object using field history tracking.
+- It doesn't support fields that show decimal values, like currency and percent fields.
+- The data retention period is 18 months.

 How many fields you can track of object using field history tracking?<br>
 20 fields per object (Retention period is 18 months)